Meet Our Staff

 Director of Plant Operations

-Joe is looking forward to bringing his experience and leadership skills to the leadership team of Lancaster Behavioral Health Hospital Team.
 Joe holds extensive experience with healthcare operations, facility operations and project management.
-He served on a number of local and national leadership boards that include; ABC (Associated Builders and Contractors), Lancaster Young Professionals and Scholarship Committees and currently serves on the Thaddeus Stevens Alumni Board and as Vice President of the Thaddeus Stevens Foundation.
+Joe has been an essential player since the inception of this hospital and has provided supervision throughout the entire planning, construction, and licensing phases.
+Joe earned his Certified Healthcare Constructor credentials from the American Society of Hospital Engineers and he continues to use lean principles in the hospital’s day to day operations.
+He has served on a number of local and regional leadership boards that include; ABC (Associated Builders and Contractors), Lancaster Young Professionals and Scholarship Committees and currently serves on the Thaddeus Stevens Alumni Board, President’s Advisory Committee, and as Vice President of the Thaddeus Stevens Foundation.
+Joe is also the Chairman of the Thaddeus Stevens Building/Construction Committee.

-Joe earned a Master’s Degree in Business Administration, Bachelor’s Degree in Construction Management and an Associate’s Degree in Carpentry.
-Joe is grateful for his roots and continues to support Lancaster City and Thaddeus Stevens College.
+Joe earned a Master’s Degree in Business Administration at Lebanon Valley College, Bachelor’s Degree in Construction Management at Penn College and an Associate’s Degree in Carpentry from Thaddeus Stevens College.

 Director of Performance Improvement